CuiJinku/superku/_posts/2023-04-19-Binary-Search.md

 ---
 layout: post
-title: "Reflections Triggered by Binary Search Algorithm"
+title: "Education on Binary Algorithm"
-categories: junk
-author:
-- Nick Cui
-- Luna
-meta: "Springfield"
 ---

 # An appropriate way to teach Binary Search